 Spastic colon; Irritable colon; Mucous colitis; Spastic colitis

 Symptoms range from mild to severe.
 Most people have mild symptoms.
-Symptoms vary from person to person.
+Symptoms are different from person to person.

-Abdominal pain, fullness, gas, and bloating that have been present for at least 6 months are the main symptoms of IBS.
+The main symptoms of IBS are abdominal pain, fullness, gas, and bloating that have been present for at least 3 days a month for the last 3 months.
 The pain and other symptoms will often:

 People with IBS may switch between constipation and diarrhea, or mostly have one or the other.

 For some people, the symptoms may get worse for a few weeks or a month, and then decrease for a while.
-For other people, symptoms are present most of the time and may even slowly increase.
+For other people, symptoms are present most of the time.

 People with IBS may also lose their appetite.

-There is no test to diagnose IBS, but tests may be done to rule out other problems:
+There is no test to diagnose IBS.
+Tests may be done to rule out other problems:

 Other disorders that can cause similar symptoms include: